SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 The macro-particle merging method is documented in the :doc:`corresponding page <particle_merging>`.
+Note that for merging to be able to operate either vectorization or cell sorting must be activated.
 It is optionnally specified in the ``Species`` block::

   Species(